SteveChristian70/Chef-Workstation-Installer-Script/README.md

 # Chef-Workstation-Installer-Script

-Python Script that assists in installing Chef Workstation Mac OS.
+Python Script that assists in installing Chef Workstation on Mac OS.

 ## Requirements